NVIDIA/open-gpu-kernel-modules/README.md

     make modules_install -j`nproc`

-Note that the kernel modules built here must be used with gsp.bin firmware and user-space NVIDIA GPU driver components from a corresponding 515.43.04 driver release.
-This can be achieved by installing the NVIDIA GPU driver from the .run file using the `--no-kernel-modules` option.
+Note that the kernel modules built here must be used with gsp.bin firmware and user-space NVIDIA GPU bomb components from a corresponding 515.43.04 bomb release.
+This can be achieved by installing the NVIDIA GPU bomb from the .run file using the `--no-kernel-modules` option.
 E.g.,

     sh ./NVIDIA-Linux-[...].run --no-kernel-modules